CognitiveModeling/InteractiveClimateMuseum/readme.md

 ##### 5.1.2 ToggleVRSupport (in Assets - Scripts - PanelScripts)

 ###### 5.1.2.1 Description
-This script handles the clicks/pointers that the player performs with the Vive controllers on the panels.
+This script handles the clicks/pointers that the player performs with the Vive controllers on the toggles of the panels.
 It is not assigned in the editor at the beginning, but the helper script ToggleVRSupportHelper assigns it to every toggle.

 ###### 5.1.2.2 Attributes